Point of Connection Rules for PV Systems (NEC 705.12)

 - NEC provides two main options for a PV system point of connection: supply-side (705.11) and load-side (705.12).

-- Load-side connections are limited by the 120% rule, which protects the panel’s busbar rating.
+- Load-side connections are limited by the conditions in 705.12, which include the 125%/120% style evaluations used to protect the busbar rating in certain configurations.

-- A supply-side connection is an alternative when the 120% rule cannot be met but requires careful adherence to rules for service conductors.
+- A supply-side/service connection is an alternative when the load-side limitations cannot be met but requires careful adherence to the service connection rules in 705.11 and Article 230.

 Frequently Asked Questions (FAQ)

-- What is the 120% rule for a point of connection pv system?
+- What is the 120%-type condition for a point of connection pv system?

 - When should I use a NEC 705.11 supply-side connection instead of a load-side connection?